 5. Booking a group tour and sharing the travel experience

 A few tour operators, including Traventuria the owner of www.rilamonasterybus.com, offer group tours to the Rila Monastery and Boyana Church.
 The starting point is from the Alexander Nevski Square.
 It is a full-day tour starting at 9:00 am and ending around 5:00 pm.
-The prices are around 30 euro per adult.
-I consider this the most efficient way of travelling, taking into account the different criteria listed above.
+The prices are around 30 euros per adult.
+I consider this the most efficient way of traveling, taking into account the different criteria listed above.
 Below I will present our tour’s advantages.

-Booking a ticket: You can book and pay for your seat with a few clicks from your computer or mobile device.
+You can book and pay for your seat with a few clicks from your computer or mobile device.